ra1028/Carbon/README.md

 `Component` is the base unit of the UI in Carbon.
 All elements are made up of components, and it can be animated by diffing update.

-`UIView`, `UIViewController`, and its subclasses are laid out with edge constraints by default.
-Other classes can also be rendered as `Content` by implementing `layout` function to component.
+`UIView`, `UIViewController` and its subclasses are available as `content` of component by default.
 You can declare fixed size component by implementing `referenceSize(in bounds: CGRect) -> CGSize?`.
-Returned `CGSize` value is used to the size of component on the list UI.
-Note that UITableView ignores width.
-If returning `nil`, it falls back to default value such as `UITableView.rowHeight` or `UICollectionViewFlowLayout.itemSize` defined in `Adapter`.
+The default is to return nil and falls back to a value such as `UITableView.rowHeight` or `UICollectionViewFlowLayout.itemSize`.
-Returns `nil` by default and it works as automatic sizing.
+See [here](https://github.com/ra1028/Carbon#component-in-depth) for more depth of component.

 Definition below is the simplest implementation.